Frequently Asked Questions

 Psychodrama is taught at major universities as a means of helping people break through negative patterns of behavior and thinking and to break through painful, unresolved emotions.

-At Brothers Road, our lead guts facilitators are highly experienced men who typically have facilitated or co-facilitated at least 100 guts processes in the past and usually have participated in special guts training workshops.
+Our lead guts facilitators are highly experienced men who typically have facilitated or co-facilitated at least 100 guts processes in the past and usually have participated in special guts training workshops.
 Some are licensed counselors; most are trained lay people.
 They have also been observed by other, more experienced facilitators and have been recognized as skilled and effective.

 “Guts work” has been the most significant part of building my understanding of myself, freeing me from shame, and building up my confidence as a man.
 What I like about guts work is that the man doing the work sets the agenda and the facilitator is there to follow the things that are coming up in the man.
 I’m still blown away by how powerful that work can be and the depth of insight into myself I can get through doing it.
 It’s incredibly beneficial.